-Where there was insufficient information available for calculating the initial hourly wage, the initial hourly wage variables HRWG31X, HRWG42X, and HRWG53X were imputed using a weighted sequential hot-deck procedure for individuals who reported a current main job and were not self-employed but did not know their wage or refused to report a wage.
+Where there was insufficient information available for calculating the initial hourly wage, the initial hourly wage variables HRWG31X, HRWG42X, and HRWG53X were imputed using a weighted sequential hot-deck procedure for individuals who reported a current main job (and were not self-employed) but did not know their wage or refused to report a wage.
 Hourly wage for persons for whom employment status was not known was coded as "Cannot be Computed" (-15).
 Additionally, wages were imputed for wage earners who reported a wage range instead of a specific wage value.
 For each of these persons, a value was imputed from other persons on the file who did report a specific value that fell within the reported range.
 The variables HRWGIM31, HRWGIM42, and HRWGIM53 identify persons whose wages were imputed.
 Note that wages were imputed only for persons with a positive person and/or positive family weight.

 The variables DIFFWG31, DIFFWG42, and DIFFWG53 indicate whether a person's wage amount was different in the current round (from the previous round) at a continuing, current main job (CMJ).
 NHRWG31, NHRWG42, and NHRWG53 contain the updated wage amount in cases where a person indicates a change in wages (DIFFWG = 1).
 While the question regarding wage changes pertains to the primary wage at the main job, occasionally respondents update a person's supplemental wage at the main job.
-In these cases, users should note that the HRWG31X, HRWG42X, HRWG53X variable may contain the same value as NHRWG31, NHRWG42, NHRWG53 variable.
+In these cases, users should note that the HRWG31X, HRWG42X, HRWG53X variable may contain the same value as the NHRWG31, NHRWG42, NHRWG53 variable.

-For all Panel 23 Round 1 persons, DIFFWG31 and NHRWG31 are set to 'inapplicable' because this was the first round that wages could be reported for those persons.
+For all Panel 24 Round 1 persons, DIFFWG31 and NHRWG31 are set to "Inapplicable" (-1) because this was the first round that wages could be reported for those persons.
 In Rounds 2 through 5, no imputation was performed on NHRWG31, NHRWG42, and NHRWG53.
-Instead, where an updated wage amount is "Don't Know" (-8) or is "Refused" (-7) NHRWG31, NHRWG42, and/or NHRWG53 is set to "Cannot be Computed" (-15).
-For persons whose hourly wage variable HRWG31X, HRWG42X, and HRWG53X was imputed and the respondent provides an updated wage amount in a subsequent round, the new wage, NHRWG31, NHRWG42, and/or NHRWG53, is not presented.
-Instead, NHRWG31, NHRWG42, and/or NHRWG53 is set to "Cannot be that the initial HRWG31X, HRWG42X, and/or NHRWG53, was imputed.
-Users can refer to the 2018 Full-Year Jobs PUF to obtain updated wage amounts as reported for these jobs.
+Instead, where an updated wage amount is "Don't Know" (-8) or is "Refused" (-7), NHRWG31, NHRWG42, and/or NHRWG53 is set to "Cannot be Computed" (-15).
+For persons whose hourly wage variable HRWG31X, HRWG42X, and/or HRWG53X was imputed and the respondent provides an updated wage amount in a subsequent round, the new wage, NHRWG31, NHRWG42, and/or NHRWG53, is not presented.
+Instead, NHRWG31, NHRWG42, and/or NHRWG53 is set to "Initial Wage Imputed" (-13) to indicate that the initial HRWG31X, HRWG42X, and/or HRWG53X was imputed.
+Users can refer to the 2019 Full-Year Jobs PUF to obtain updated wage amounts as reported for these jobs.

-Unlike 2017 where limited wage editing was performed during data preparation, 2018 wage outlier editing was performed using processes established and implemented prior to 2017.
-In this process, some wage information was logically edited for consistency.
+Wage outlier editing was performed using established processes.
+In these processes, some wage information was logically edited for consistency.
 Edits were performed under two main circumstances: